Jared-Glenn/Camelot_The_Resistance/README.md

 ###### Expend Excalibur
 *Once per game.
 Must have found Excalibur.*

-When you attend a quest, once all of the quest cards are returned but before they are read, you may force the quest to fail even when it would otherwise succeed.
+At the end of a quest you attended, once all of the quest cards are returned but before they are read, you may force the quest to fail even when it would otherwise succeed.

 ### Sir Agravaine
 **Cards:** Success, Failure